EquinoxNoxNoxNoxNox/ShopBotTelegram/README.md

 # ShopBotTelegram
-a shopping platform in Telegram with managing panel and customer-support.
+a shopping platform in Telegram with management panel and customer-support.

 in this project i'm using<ul><li>Pyrogram</li><li>Tinydb for storage</li><li>jdatetime, persian calendar</li></ul>
 You can change buttons or texts of the robot in <i>plugins/confing.py</i>.